- 1 Top 7 Best Pet Vacuums Compared

 - 2 Pet Hair Vacuum Buying Guide

-If you’re looking for the best pet vacuums for cleaning up dog hair and cat hair, or for getting pet hair out of carpeting, upholstery and curtains, check out our list of the seven top picks you can buy today.
+If you’re looking for the best pet vacuums for cleaning up pet fur, dog hair, and cat hair, or for getting pet hair out of carpeting, upholstery and curtains, check out our list of the seven top vacuum cleaner picks you can buy today.

 We’ve done the research and compiled specs, test results and first hand pet owner experiences to bring you the top performing vacuums for pet hair with carpets, hardwood floors and the best handheld vacuums for pet hair.
 Our top pick, the Shark Rotator Powered TruePet upright is a bagless vacuum that works for pet hair in carpet and on hardwood floors, too.